richtaur/richtaur.github.io/src/post/redesign-2018.md

 So here's to untethered creativity and to keeping it simple.

-*(Fun fact: most of this site's incarnations from previous years can be found in the new sidebar, dating all the way back to [2010](/2010/).)*
+*(Fun fact: most of this site's designs from previous years can be found in the new sidebar, dating all the way back to [2010](/2010/).)*